JinyangGuo/JinyangGuo.github.io/_pages/about.md

 Recent News
 ======
 * Mar 2020: <b>Multi-Dimensional Pruning: A Unified Framework for Model Compression</b> is accepted by CVPR’2020 as oral presentation.
 We simultaneously reduce the redundancies in CNNs along multiple dimensions.
-* Nov 2019: <b>Channel Pruning Guided by Classification Loss and Feature Importance</b> is accepted by AAAI’2020.
-We prune channels by using the guidance from both the classification loss and feature importance.
 * Nov 2019: <strong>Channel Pruning Guided by Classification Loss and Feature Importance</strong> is accepted by AAAI’2020.
 We prune channels by using the guidance from both the classification loss and feature importance. [[paper](https://arxiv.org/abs/2003.06757)]